cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/schedulers/vm/VmSchedulerAbstract.rst

 .. java:method:: protected Map<Vm, List<Double>> getRequestedMipsMap()
    :outertype: VmSchedulerAbstract

    Gets a map of MIPS requested by each VM, where each key is a VM and each value is a list of MIPS requested by that VM.
+When a VM is going to be placed into a Host, its requested MIPS is a list where each element is the MIPS capacity of each VM \ :java:ref:`Pe`\  and the list size is the number of PEs.

+   :return: the requested MIPS map

 getTotalAllocatedMipsForVm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^